kylejones200/psis_4700_applied_ai/webslides/topic_Model-Context-Protocol-MCP.md

 ## Example: Workplace Assistant

-Without MCP: the AI knows nothing about your company's policies.
+Without MCP: the AI knows nothing about your company's policies
 With MCP: it retrieves the right documents when you ask, "Summarize our expense policy."
 No permanent data transfer occurs